coder-hxl/x-crawl/README.md

 ### crawlPage

-crawlPage is the method of the crawler instance, usually used to crawl page.
+crawlPage is the method of a crawler instance, usually used to crawl a dynamic page.

 #### Type